CONTENTS

 - For patients with pH <7.5, isotonic bicarbonate may be used for both volume resuscitation and alkalization.

-- DO NOT give normal saline for resuscitation, as this will lower pH and potentially aggravate intoxication.
+- DO NOT give normal saline for resuscitation, as this will lower pH and potentially aggravate the intoxication.

 general philosophy on dialysis